Using Novel Redox Active Molecule Approaches that Both Enhance Anti-Tumor Immune Responses and Limit Normal Tissue Injury

 • Using specific mouse lung tumor models, the project has studied the effect of pharmacological ascorbate on the body's anti-tumor response.
 These in-depth studies have offered a clearer insight into the complex anti-tumor T cell response

-• Findings from these studies are being compiled for a paper describing the work, with a goal to submit in summer 2024
+• Findings from these studies are being compiled for a paper describing the work, with a goal to submit in 2025

 • Designed and synthesized a pioneering superoxide dismutase (SOD) mimetic